 6 and 7.
 Thresh and dry quickly after harvest.
-Clean the seed thoroughly by repeated winnowing.
+If a machine is used, clean the thresher before use.
+Clean the seed thoroughly by winnowing.
 Label the seed and store it in a cool, dry, and clean area.

 Prepare and manage the seedbed well (transplanted rice).